rohya-28/Attendify_V1/README.md

-npx expo start -c it will clear cache
+npx expo start -c it will clear cache.